Adriana La Cerva: Character history

 Adriana is the niece of Jackie and Richie Aprile.
 She is not repulsed by the Mafia lifestyle and starts out as a hostess at Artie Bucco's restaurant, Vesuvio.
 Adriana is initially portrayed as shallow and materialistic, interested in the things that her boyfriend Christopher's money could buy: expensive cars, shoes, jewelry, drugs, and designer clothing.
 Despite the couple growing closer, she becomes a frequent victim of domestic violence at the hands of Christopher.

 After he and Adriana fight, she moves in with her mother, but Chris gets her back by proposing to her, against her mother's advice.
 Despite this, the two do not get married.
 She reveals to Chris that she is potentially infertile, which leads to another bout of domestic violence.
-Despite the violence, she always seems to have Christopher's best interests (as well as her own) in mind.

-Adriana is portrayed as ambitious and wanting to have a business of her own.
+Adriana desires to have a business of her own.
 In Season 3, Christopher acquires The Lollipop Lounge in Long Branch, New Jersey, from a gambling debtor, and turns it over to Adriana to manage as she pleases.
 Adriana renames the bar "Crazy Horse" and makes it successful as a venue for local alternative rock bands and as a bar for college students from nearby Monmouth University and elsewhere.
 Benny Fazio is beaten in the nightclub's parking lot by Phil Leotardo.
 In season 4, Adriana reveals that she is possibly infertile due to complications from a previous abortion.
 In season 5, Adriana is diagnosed with ulcerative colitis.